-STC CORE CURRICULUM 42 Credits In addition to the courses in the Field of Study, the student is required to take 42 hours from the STC Core Curriculum listed on page 84 in the catalog.
+In addition to the courses in the Field of Study, the student is required to take 42 hours from the STC Core Curriculum listed on page 88 in the catalog.
 These courses must not duplicate courses taken to fulfill the field of study requirements.
-Students who select a 3 credit Mathematics course to fulfill the Mathematics component of the Core Curriculum must take an additional one semester credit hour to complete the Core Component Area Option for the Core Curriculum.
+Students who select a 3 credit Mathematics course to fulfill the Mathematics component of the Core Curriculum must take an additional 1 semester credit hour to complete the Component Area Option for the Core Curriculum.
 Within the choices of courses in the Core Curriculum the following courses must be taken:

+Component Area Option

-Core Component Area Options 3 credits SPCH 1311 Introduction to Speech Communication
+SPCH 1311 Introduction to Speech Communication

+Creative Arts

-Creative Arts ARTS 1301 Music Appreciation OR DRAM 1310 Introduction to Theater OR MUSI 1306 Music Appreciation
+ARTS 1301 Art Appreciation OR DRAM 1310 Introduction to Theater OR MUSI 1306 Music Appreciation